boniface/quick.io/docs/overview/client-architecture.rst

 When not connected to the server, the client MUST queue up events until it reconnects.
 The following rules apply to queued events:

-1. Callbacks that are being sent to the server MAY NEVER be queued, and -1 "disconnected" MUST be fired on them immediately.
+1. Callbacks that are being sent to the server MAY NEVER be queued, and -1 "disconnected" MUST be fired on them immediately since callbacks become invalid once the connection with the server has been lost.
-2. Subscription events may never be queued (/qio/on may never be put into the queue)
+2. Subscription events may never be queued (/qio/on may never be put into the queue).
+The state of subscriptions is always known, and can be managed on reconnect, so queuing them up just results in extra memory usage.
 3. All other events MUST be persisted until connected
 4. Any data to be sent with the event MUST be serialized into a string before being put into the queue so that the object that represents it maybe mutated after the call.
 5. Callback IDs may only be issued when connected, so just save a reference to the callback until connected.